callysto/training-manual/markdown/quickstart.md

 JIRA is an issue tracking product that provides bug tracking, issue tracking, and project management functions.
 The Callysto project uses JIRA in order to keep track of tasks and objectives that must be completed for the project.
 Creators should be working towards tasks as outline in JIRA and updating those tasks with comments and other progress.

 Follow these steps to access JIRA for the first time:
-Step 1: go to jira.cybera.ca
+1. go to jira.cybera.ca
-Step 2: click on the "Can't access your account?" link
+2. click on the "Can't access your account?" link
-Step 3: in the "Enter your username" field, enter your EMAIL ADDRESS and click "Send"
+3. in the "Enter your username" field, enter your EMAIL ADDRESS and click "Send"
-Step 4: check your email for password reset instructions
+4. check your email for password reset instructions

 NB: this assumes that your account was already added to JIRA.
-If not, please contact your PIMS leader or someone on Slack.
+If not, please contact your PIMS leader or someone on the [Callysto Slack workspace](https://cancode-collaboration.slack.com).

+## Notebook Formatting
+Please see the [Notebook Template](notebook_template.md) and [Notebook Format](NotebookFormat.md) sections for more details.
+Some examples of Callysto curriculum module notebooks can be found in this [GitHub repository](https://github.com/callysto/callysto-sample-notebooks).
+These specific examples should help you get started: [Investigating Conductivity](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Science/investigating_conductivity.ipynb), [Radioactive Decay](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Physics/Nuclear.ipynb), [Flipping Coins](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Math/FlippingCoins.ipynb), [Interactive Geometry](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Math/Interactive%20Geometry.ipynb), [American Revolution](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Social_Sciences/History/American_revolution_with_animated_slider.ipynb) and [Shakespeare and Statistics](https://github.com/callysto/callysto-sample-notebooks/blob/master/notebooks/Social_Sciences/Humanities/Shakespeare_and_Statistics.ipynb).

 ## Contributing Notebooks
 Once a notebook/content has been developed, it should be pushed to GitHub to share with the team and to put under for version control.
 In order to ensure notebooks are working correctly, any notebooks initially created should be first committed for review in the Callysto-development repository (exact repo name to be confirmed).